DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 You can use ChatGPT or other artificial intelligence (AI) tools to help you write your personal statement.
 You should not rely on it to write your entire statement because:

-* AI tools use bland language and will not be able to give details about you as a person and using them may result in your application being unsuccessful
+* AI tools use bland language and will not be able to give details about you as a person.
+Using them may result in your application being unsuccessful

 * your account to apply for teacher training may be blocked if you consistently submit personal statements that look like they have been written with AI tools